BollineniRohith123/Tezhire-Interview-Bot-code/README.md

 - `POST /api/tezhire/interview-sessions/{sessionId}/end` - End an interview session
 - `GET /api/tezhire/interview-sessions/{sessionId}/results` - Get the results of an interview
 - `POST /api/tezhire/webhooks` - Configure webhooks for real-time updates

-## Demo Page

-A demo page is available at `/tezhire` to test the Tezhire-Ultravox integration.
-The demo page allows you to:

-1. Create an interview session with custom parameters
-2. Join the interview session using WebRTC
-3. Test microphone and speaker controls
-4. End the interview session
+- `POST /api/ultravox` - Create a new Ultravox call
+- `GET /api/ultravox/messages` - Get messages for a specific call
+- `POST /api/ultravox/validate-key` - Validate an Ultravox API key

 ## Implementation Details

 The application is built using:

-- Next.js for the frontend and API routes
+- FastAPI for the API framework
+- Pydantic for data validation and serialization
-- TypeScript for type safety
+- HTTPX for making HTTP requests
-- Tailwind CSS for styling
+- Python-dotenv for environment variable management
-- Ultravox Client SDK for WebRTC integration
+- Uvicorn for the ASGI server

 ## Security Considerations